Telegram bot CLI

 This will download and install the necessary dependencies.

-Once the dependencies are installed we run the pandora-telegram-cli.py -h file with the Python interpreter to see its help:
+Once the dependencies are installed, run the pandora-telegram-cli.py -h file with the Python interpreter to view its help:

 python3 pandora-telegram-cli.py -h